-Nyaope and whoonga have been incorporated into the heroin-related admission category to improve the accuracy of heroin surveillance.
-Overall, heroin comprised 20% of all treatment admissions for this period.
-Between 1% (EC) and 29% (KZN and NR) of persons in specialist treatment centres reported heroin as their primary drug of use (Figure 5).
-Nationally, the mean age of persons who had heroin as their primary substance of use was 28 years, with mean ages ranging from 27 to 45 years (Table 3).
-An increase in the average age range of persons who use heroin has been noted for the past three (3) reporting periods.
-Between 1% (EC) and 47% (NR) of persons attending specialist treatment centres reported heroin as a primary and secondary substance of use.
-Although heroin was mostly smoked, across sites 50% (EC), 45% (CR), and 22% (GT) of persons who had heroin as their primary substance of use injected the drug.
+Nyaope and whoonga2 have been incorporated into the Heroin/Opiate-related admission category to improve the accuracy of Heroin/Opiate surveillance.
+Nationally, Heroin/Opiates comprised 17% of all treatment admissions for this period, decreasing from 20% in the 2021b period.
+Between 2% (EC) and 28% (NR) of persons in specialist treatment centres reported Heroin/Opiates as their primary drug of use (Figure 5).
+Nationally, the mean age of persons who had Heroin/Opiates as their primary substance of use was 28 years, (age range: 26 - 37 years) (Table 4).
+Between 3% (EC) and 41% (NR) of persons attending specialist treatment centres reported Heroin/Opiates as a primary and secondary substance of use.
+The admission rate for Heroin/Opiate misuse decreased from 47% in the previous period to 41% in the current period.
+Although Heroin/Opiates was mostly smoked, across sites 63% (EC) and 49% (WC) of persons who had Heroin/Opiates as their primary substance of use injected the drug.